The 5 Stages of the Agile Software Development Lifecycle

 Agile development is a straightforward, systematic software development methodology.
-When followed and implemented properly, Agile helps teams deliver high-quality software on time and on budget.
+When followed and implemented properly, Agile helps teams deliver high-quality software on time and within budget.

-The beauty of Agile is realized throughout a series of five stages, known as the software development lifecycle (SDLC): Ideation, development, testing, deployment, and operations.
 Read on for a closer look at the ins and outs of each stage of the SDLC and find tips to improve success throughout the Agile development lifecycle.

 The 5 stages of the Agile software development lifecycle